rodriguesxxx/Algorithms/README.md

 # Algorithms
-Resolution of several algorithms in java, from basic to advanced
+Resolution of several algorithms, from basic to advanced

 ## Linked List